aqx95/Learning/Natural Language Processing/Chapter_2.md

 We model unknown words by adding pseudo-word,<UNK>

 1. Turn problem back into closed vocabulary
-2. Replace word in training set by <'UNK'> based on frequency

     * Choose a vocabulary that is fixed in advance
-    * Convert training set of any word not in this set to <UNK>
+    * Convert training set of any word not in this set to <'UNK'>
     * Estimate probabilities for <'UNK'> from its count

+2. Replace word in training set by <'UNK'> based on frequency
+    * Replace by <UNK> all words that occur fewer than n times in the training set, where n is some small number

 **Perplexity should be compared across language model with similar vocabulary**(choice of <'UNK'> will have effect on perplexity)